 Each year the museum adds one work from the exhibition to its collection.
 If you are a collector, too, you’ll be delighted to know that most of the works in the show are available for purchase.

 The 2018 Artist Awards have been announced

 Join us in congratulating these Native artists and see their work on view at the History Museum through August 12:

 During the run of the exhibition, museum visitors can cast votes for the People’s Choice First and Second Place awards.

-The People's Choice awards will be presented at the free IN THE SPIRIT Northwest Native Festival.
-This indoor/outdoor celebration will be held on Saturday, August 11, in collaboration with the Tacoma Art Museum.
+The People's Choice awards will be announced at the free IN THE SPIRIT Northwest Native Festival.
+This indoor/outdoor celebration will be held on Saturday, August 11, 12:00-7:00 PM, in collaboration with the Tacoma Art Museum.
 Admission to both museums is free on festival day.
 In addition to a Native arts market, the festival includes dance, song, music, food, and a runway fashion show featuring Native designers.

 Both the History Museum and TAM have long celebrated Native American arts and culture, and the museums are pleased to collaborate in bringing this enriching festival to the community.

 IN THE SPIRIT Contemporary Native Arts is sponsored by the Bamford Foundation, the Tacoma Arts Commission, and the Tulalip Tribe.